greeffjean/The-Delta-Assignment/README.md

 At times there was some complexity with conflicting and mismatching types on component props, creating and reusing a type directory helps me to recognise and reuse types with ease.

-Some old tricks Ive learned worth mentioning is debouncing functions for input searchBoxes that make API calls on typing.
+I found the iterative redux implimentation used along with decalring types for most moving parts of the codebase was quite time costly.

 # Resources used

 API Mocker -- https://mswjs.io/
+UI Lib - Material UI
+State Management - Redux + Redux Middleware

 # If I had more time

-I would improve the look and feel, and add esLint to the project.
+I would improve the look and feel, integrated es-lint and used redux toolkit.

 # Time spent

-I spent quite a while on this, 7h, without Typescript I could have done it in 5h, and if I was not using redux maybe 4h.
+I spent 7h on the project, I added in some extras and I think one needs to take into account that I was using typescript and redux, I would in future rahter have used redux toolkit for quicker development.

-I always work as fast I can but I don't believe in cutting corners, I strive for quality!

 # Playing with the application.